 Challenges of Transitioning to New ERP Software

 A mid-sized agricultural distributor was using an old version of Microsoft Dynamics GP for accounting and finance.
-The organization knew this product was on the sunset path, so they implemented a new system without engaging an ERP consultant.
+The organization knew this product was on its way to software end of life, so they implemented a new system without engaging an ERP consultant.

 The organization eventually discovered that the new system did not have the right functionality.
 As a result, they invested in extensive customization.
 They also implemented niche solutions for warehouse management, transportation management, advanced forecasting and demand planning.
 It wasn’t long before they decided to hire an ERP consultant.